GyeongahNa/google_classroom_attedance_check/README.md

 **3. Copy chromedriver and Paste it at dist folder.**

 Move to a forlder that you downloaded and located at your desktop.
 At chromedriver folder, there would be folders named "chrome 81, chrome 80, chrome 79".
-Enter the chrome XX folder coressponding to your chrome version. f your chrome version is 80, you have to enter chrome 80 folder.
+Enter the chrome XX folder coressponding to your chrome version.
+If your chrome version is 80, you have to enter chrome 80 folder.
 Then, You will be able to find chromedriver file.
 Copy it and paste to dist folder in parent-folder.

 <img width="960" alt="3" src="https://user-images.githubusercontent.com/60082435/79434134-e5b29080-8008-11ea-8872-d4bba63c9561.PNG">

 **4. Execute googleclassroom_attendance_check file.**

-Execute "googleclassroom_attendance_check file" in dist file".
+Execute "googleclassroom_attendance_check file" in dist file.
 Then you will be able to see black screen on your computer.
 Don't panic!
 Now you are ready to use automatic check program.

 <img width="960" alt="4" src="https://user-images.githubusercontent.com/60082435/79435812-15629800-800b-11ea-8409-7cc7643ef93e.PNG">